christian-arndt/repo_men/README.md

 agents that exhibit cognition) are complicated and tricky scientific subjects.
 Often, other fields of study provide the means to make definitive, atomic statements from which to build more complex theories.
-Chemical experiments can isolate variables and produce measurable, definite results.
+Chemical experiments can isolate variables and produce easily measurable results.
 Mathematics provides a framework for rigorous proof.
 Even a field as complex as climate science is built on physics; the chaotic nature of climate systems makes predictive models incredibly difficult to build, but the underlying functional principles are fairly well understood.

 Cognitive agents provide no such methods for clean, easily understood results.
 When people are the subject of study, they bring their biases.
 Not only is every person unique, but even given the same person, an experiment might find different behavioral results depending on how much sleep or food that person has had recently, or what's going on in their life, or any number of other factors.
-Simply put, people are noisy.
+The mind is too complicated to estimate with good models built on principle, and too noisy to make poignant and useful insights based on data---without some extra tools in our belt.

 This is where data science fits in.
-Data science provides us with a wide-ranging set of tools we can use to extract meaningful results from the kind of dirty, noisy data we get when we study cognitive agents.
+Data science provides us with a wide-ranging set of techniques we can use to extract meaningful results from the kind of dirty, noisy data we get when we study cognitive agents.
+In other words, when we're thinking about psychology and cognitive science, behavioral data science is the toolbox we use to make interesting and insightful statements *despite* the difficulties presented by the noisy data and complicated systems implicit in studying cognition.